Logo, MacQueen's Quinterly

 • MacQueen’s Quinterly is open to general submissions of color and/or black-and-white artworks in a range of forms; for example: drawings, paintings, photographs, quilts and textile arts, sculpture, and hybrid forms such as haiga, chaiga, taiga, and photo-poems (aka, shahai).

-Note re AI-generated digital art: Unless the artwork is specifically identified as satire by the artist, and/or used in a critical essay, Clare MacQueen will not intentionally publish digital art created by Artifical Intelligence technology, including image-synthesis generators such as Stable Diffusion, Dall-E 2, and MidJourney.
+Note re AI-generated digital art: Unless the artwork is specifically identified as satire by the artist, and/or used in a critical essay, Clare MacQueen will not intentionally publish digital art created by Artifical Intelligence technology, including image-synthesis generators such as Stable Diffusion, Dall-E 2, MidJourney, Photoshop with AI features, and others.
 AI technology includes the use of databases of millions of works, as well as related metadata, that have been harvested online, typically without the permission of the original writers, artists, and copyright holders.
 In other words: plagiarized.

 Until these issues are legally resolved in the United States, Clare cannot in good conscience include AI-generated artworks in MacQueen’s Quinterly—even though she may think they look amazing.